tetrabit/Lighthaus-AnthonyMineo/readme.md

 On both of the particle system objects there is a ParticalManager component which will allow you to edit the color, speed, and direction of the particles.
 I felt adding direction was necessary as with dreamteck splines controlling the particle system's direction a negative speed would not reverse the particle system.

 ![ParticleManager](/GithubAssets/ParticleManager.png?raw=true)

+7/14/2021

+Update for added technical specifications.
+Added Systems for measuring various telemetry data and displaying them involving the cell particles.